 Data Modelling and Epidemiological Interpretation Working Group

-This working group brings together modellers and epidemiologists from all levels of government and academia to discuss modelling, modelling methods and interpretation of wastewater surveillance results and as they relate to clinical surveillance.
+This working group brings together modellers and epidemiologists from all levels of government and academia to discuss modelling, modelling methods and interpretation of wastewater surveillance results as they relate to clinical surveillance.

 To attend any of these meetings please contact: email@example.com